Cute (Japanese group): Controversies

 The December 4, 2008 episode of the TV Tokyo variety show Yorosen!, featuring Cute, included a part on Adolf Hitler in a segment called "Great Men of the World."
 In it, a Cute member, acting as a "teacher" giving a comic history class to other members, called the dictator "Uncle Hitler," presented a drawing of him, impersonated him, and said that Hitler's speeches had a "soothing effect."
 The broadcast brought about heavy criticism on Internet message boards, protesting against Hitler being referred to as a "great man" and the contents of the comic lecture.
 TV Tokyo and the show's production company subsequently issued apologies.
 "The program's content was based on a mistaken interpretation of history and was inappropriate," TV Tokyo stated on its website.

 In popular culture

 A likeness of Okai, Hagiwara, and Suzuki appeared in episode 36 of Gintama.
-The logo for Cute's bandname also appeared in the same episode.
+The logo for Cute's band name also appeared in the same episode.
 All eight members of Cute appeared in episode 93 of Gintama.